mumba-org/mumba/README.md

 Missing
 ---

-Im finishing the bundle automation now, and will jump to the last item before a proper launch that is to get the bundle distribution into a more usable state (for now publishing over the torrent DHT (the hardest part) is already working, but theres a need to create a proper manager of the distribution repos, as is my intention that the user will be able to add the distribution channels from the application developers/providers by using the address they use).
-I hope i end this last feature by the end of the month.
+ For now publishing over the torrent DHT (the hardest part) is already working, but theres a need to create a proper manager of the distribution repos, as is my intention that the user will be able to add the distribution channels from the application developers/providers by using the address they use.

  From there a proper initial "app store", where people are able to distribute their applications freely (without anyone in the middle) with the idea to give the users the ability to navigate over all the possibities that the platform can give to the users.

- Later: ports to other platforms as Windows, MacOS and Android (the strict regulated iOS evironment will need more work) Also later: More language SDK's so applications can be programmed on them: C++, Go, Rust, Python, (Ruby?) etc
+ Later: ports to other platforms as Windows, MacOS and Android (the strict regulated iOS evironment will need more work) Also later: More language SDK's so applications can be programmed on them: C++, Go, Rust, Python, etc

  The real core that the Swift language is dealing with is a plain C interface, so theres nothing preventing other languages to access the same core as long as they have a C interface (and basically all of them do)